Akatsuki667/holbertonschool-web_back_end/README.md

 - How to type-annotate generators

 # Pagination

+## Learning Objectives
 - How to paginate a dataset with simple page and page_size parameters
 - How to paginate a dataset with hypermedia metadata
 - How to paginate in a deletion-resilient manner

+# NoSQL

+## Learning Objectives
+- What NoSQL means
+- What is difference between SQL and NoSQL
+- What is ACID
+- What is a document storage
+- What are NoSQL types
+- What are benefits of a NoSQL database
+- How to query information from a NoSQL database
+- How to insert/update/delete information from a NoSQL database
+- How to use MongoDB